pbisen/pbisen.github.io/content/DevOps/canary-analysis.md

 ## Conclusion

-Automated canary analysis has become a crucial part of our deployment strategy at CRED.
+Automated canary analysis has become a crucial part of our deployment strategy.
 It provides confidence in our deployments while reducing risk and manual intervention.
 The combination of Kayenta and Referee, along with careful metric selection and threshold tuning, has enabled us to achieve safer, more reliable deployments at scale.

 ## Resources